-The official starting date for the 2025 race will be Saturday, February 1, 2025 at 11am local time.
+The official starting date for the 2025 race will be Saturday, February 1, 2025 after the 550 race has started.
 The official starting place will be Fairbanks, Alaska unless otherwise designated by Yukon Quest International Limited (YQIL), hereinafter referred to as Yukon Quest Alaska (YQA).
 Any changes to this rule may be made by the Race Marshal with approval from the YQA Rules Committee.
 The race will be held as scheduled, regardless of weather conditions.
 All fines and penalties listed are a maximum and are at the discretion of the Race Marshal.